Unusual Tips to Help You Wake Up Early

 Get a pet

 If you want to get up early, nothing will motivate you better than a pet that needs to eat or wants to have a walk.
-If your cat knows that 6 am is food time, be sure that it will wake you up no matter what.
-No exceptions.
+If your cat knows that 6 am is food time, and you do not wish to be woken, then try an automatic feeder.

 If you quote information from this page in your work, then the reference for this page is: